 Earwigs don’t migrate very far.
 If you’ve seen them in your garden, you’ll likely see them again.
 And that means you’ll need to take steps to prevent these apparently insignificant creatures from wreaking havoc on your fruit.

-As we’ve mentioned in other blogs, the key to effective pest and disease management is to figure out how to protect your trees (or fruit, depending on the pest) from the pest, rather than trying to get rid of the pest (which is expensive, ineffective and may even be damaging to your ecosystem).
+As we’ve mentioned in other blogs, the key to effective pest and disease management is to figure out how to protect your trees (or fruit, depending on the pest) from the pest.

 So, how to prevent them?

-Using our first principles of pest control, first look at their life cycle.
+Using our first principles of pest control, the first thing to do is to look at their life cycle.
 These pests overwinter in cracks in the bark in your tree, or in the soil or litter under the tree.

 They also love fence lines, bits of wood, or in fact anything lying around on the ground that provides them with darkness and shelter.

-In late winter/early spring, young hatch and they start moving and will often head up into your fruit trees as soon as there are buds or fresh new leaves to munch on, even before there’s any evidence of fruit.
+In late winter/early spring, young earwigs hatch out and start moving.
+They will often head up into your fruit trees as soon as there are buds or fresh new leaves to munch on.
+This is way before there’s any evidence of fruit.

 If you haven’t experienced earwig damage in your fruit before, here’s just one example (below) of what they can do.

-So, having decided that earwigs and garden weevils are most definitely a pest, why ask the question about whether to love them or hate them?
-Surely we just hate them, right?
+So, having established that earwigs and garden weevils are most definitely a pest, why ask the question about whether they are friends or foes?
+Surely you should just hate them, right?

-It’s never that simple!
-Turns out that earwigs are also a wonderful predator of aphids (particularly the very messy white Woolly Aphids that can appear in your apple trees), which is a great example of why it’s never a good idea to kill insects – just encourage them to hang out where they can do the most good and the least damage in your garden!
+This is a great example of why it’s never a good idea to kill insects.
+Instead, just encourage them to hang out where they can do the most good and the least damage in your garden.